How to Stay Inspired When Writing Feels Like a Chore

 Give yourself permission to write badly.
 Free-write nonsense.
 Journal what you’re feeling.
 Make a list of random thoughts.
 Write a haiku or a letter you’ll never send.
 Taking the pressure off to “produce” often unlocks unexpected creativity.
 You don’t have to be brilliant today—you just have to show up.

-Consume Creative Fuel
+Use Your Creative Fuel

 Inspiration rarely comes from staring at a blank screen.
 Read a poem.
 Watch a movie that moves you.
 Revisit a favorite book.
 Take a walk and listen to music or a writing podcast.
 Creativity is cyclical—what you take in affects what you put out.
 Refill your well with beauty and insight.